gasparka/pyha/docs/types.rst

 Types
 =====

-Document usable types in Pyha.

 Builtins
 --------

-Integers and Booleans are fully usable in synthesisable Pyha code.
+Integers and Booleans are fully synthesisable.
 Integers are likely to be synthesised into 32-bit logic, thought there may be optimizations.

-Lists are well supported, any Pyha object or builtin can be an list member.
+Any Pyha object or builtin can be an list member.
 Lists can be used as registers, function inputs/outputs and simulation top level inputs/outputs.

 Example of ``bool`` shift-register: